Meet our Leadership

 Joined Tuality: 1983

 The way Manny sees it, his role is to act as a facilitator/coach.
 It’s his job to make sure that the individuals who have the training are empowered to do their jobs and to help people recognize their abilities and help them succeed.
 Manny’s wife, Karen, worked in Community Relations for eight years and is now enjoying retirement.
 He’s especially proud of his two daughters, one a psychiatric nurse practitioner and the other who lives in Pleasanton, California.
-Manny’s ideal Saturday afternoon involves a canoe or float tube, a sense for where the lake trout are biting and the companionship of his newest fishing buddy, his grandson.
-He’s especially proud of his two daughters, one an emergency room social worker and the other who lives in Israel and works with new college students.
-If you’re on our Hillsboro campus, be sure to drop by Community Relations and say hello to Manny’s wife, Karen.
+Manny’s ideal Saturday afternoon involves a canoe or float tube, a sense for where the lake trout are biting and the companionship of his newest fishing buddies, his grandsons.